The Big Picture On Profitable Niche Real Estate Investments:

 Deni and I invest in raw land, along with her daughter Tara and her husband.

-The business model is simple: reach out to owners in tax sale, and offer them a lowball sales price.
+The business model is simple: We contact owners in tax sales and offer them a lowball sales price.
 We buy for low sums, often $1,000-5,000, and then sell the land for three or four times that.

-Sometimes plots sit for sale for a year or longer.
-But as long as we don’t own plots in homeowners’ associations — with their attendant monthly fees — our only carrying costs are the extremely low property taxes.
+Sometimes, plots are for sale for a year or longer.
+But without HOA plots, our only carrying costs are the extremely low property taxes.

 Mobile homes aren’t sexy, and neither is the kind of land that most trailers sit on.
-But unsexy usually means higher returns.
+After all, in the world of real estate investing, what’s unsexy usually translates to higher returns.

-Because investors aren’t clambering all over each other to buy pieces of land with trailers on it, you can often score excellent cash flow on these deals.
+Since investors aren’t clambering for trailer-laden land, you can often score excellent cash flow on these deals.
 The gross rent multiplier of these deals is usually quite low.
 “Trailers offer lower buy costs and higher income from rents,” explains Michel Cocke, CEO of 253 Houses.

-In fact, Deni and I interviewed an investor named Adrian Smude who specializes in these deals.
-Check out the interview below, it’s a fascinating business model yielding high returns and low headaches.
+In fact, Deni and I interviewed an investor named Adrian Smude, who specializes in these deals.
+Check out the interview below.
+It’s a fascinating business model that yields high returns and low headaches.

 investment property loansWhat do lenders charge for a rental property mortgage?
 What credit scores and down payments do they require?